Also called

 Feedback Signals.

-These do not necessarily describe direct feedback, from the output of a neuron to its input.
+necessarily describe direct feedback, from the output of a neuron to its input.
 It may also describe indirect feedback, such as when the output of a given neuron is connected to

 Finally, and possibly most importantly, the output of a given neuron or set of neurons may produce signals that have an effect on the external environment.
 The changes in the external environment are sensed by input sensors which, in turn, produce signals that are eventually part of the input to the neurons that produced the initial output.